rpgolota/poisoning/README.md

 ---

-### Example
+### Examples
-The following is an exaple of using xiao2018 to poison a gaussian distribution.
+The following is an example of using xiao2018 to poison a gaussian distribution.

 ![Poisoning Example](examples/poisoning_example_xiao.png)

-The following is an exaple of using frederickson2018 to poison a gaussian distribution.
+The following is an example of using frederickson2018 to poison a gaussian distribution.

 ![Poisoning Example](examples/poisoning_example_frederickson.png)